Fund Times: PowerShares Nearly Doubles ETF Family

-Proving its appetite for new exchange-traded funds is limited only by its imagination, PowerShares Capital Management announced in an SEC filing last week its intention to launch 31 new ETFs.
+Proving its appetite for new exchange-traded funds is limited only by its imagination, PowerShares Capital Management announced in an SEC filing this week its intention to launch 31 new ETFs.